szgame/challenge/private.md

-Privacy Policy
+#Privacy Policy
-INTRODUCTION
+#INTRODUCTION

 We value your privacy.
 This Privacy Policy informs you of your choices and our practices regarding any Information you provide to us.

 The use of our services may involve the collection and use of your Information (as defined in the “The Information We Collect and How We Collect It” section below) on our services.
 It is important for you to understand how this happens and how you may control it, so please read this Privacy Policy carefully

 By using our services, you agree that we may collect, use and share your Information in accordance with this Privacy Policy, as revised from time to time.

-If you wish to contact us regarding this Privacy Policy or any privacy-related matters, please contact our Privacy Officer via email at whcompany@foxuc.cn.
+If you wish to contact us regarding this Privacy Policy or any privacy-related matters, please contact our Privacy Officer via email at 5zfva09T9X3@gmail.com.

-SCOPE OF THIS PRIVACY POLICY
+#SCOPE OF THIS PRIVACY POLICY
 This Privacy Policy applies across all of our services as defined above.

 This Privacy Policy is incorporated into and form part of the Wanghu Terms of Service that you have agreed to in order to use our services.
 Any terms used in this Privacy Policy will have the same meaning as the equivalent defined terms in the Wanghu Terms of Service, unless otherwise defined in this Privacy Policy or the context requires otherwise.

 Please also note that this Privacy Policy does not apply to Information collected: (i) through third party services (including any third party websites) that you may access through our services; or (ii) by other companies and organizations who advertise their services on our services.

-CHANGES TO THIS PRIVACY POLICY
+#CHANGES TO THIS PRIVACY POLICY
 We may from time to time revise or add specific instructions, policies and terms to this Privacy Policy.
 These instructions, policies and terms form part of this Privacy Policy.

 Where we consider that any changes to this Privacy Policy are reasonably material, we will notify you, direct communication to you, prior to the change becoming effective.
 By continuing to use our services after any changes to this Privacy Policy, with or without notice from us, you are agreeing to the revised Privacy Policy.

-THE INFORMATION WE COLLECT AND HOW WE COLLECT IT
+#THE INFORMATION WE COLLECT AND HOW WE COLLECT IT
 In providing our services, we collect, store and use the following Information relating to you:

 “Information” is Personal Information and Non-Personal Information;